zerotier/docs/docs/troubleshooting.md

 ### Linux

-There are far too many linux distributions out there to list instructions for all of them here.
+There are far too many Linux distributions out there to list instructions for all of them here.
 Please refer to your distribution's documentation for how to unblock ICMP packets.

 :::info Get Started
 Click [here](/start/) to create your network and start adding devices.